maddogrvo/be.geekness.tado/README.md

 ## Changelog

+- 0.5.7 Fix for a regression, better handling of Tado API key existence via lodash get()

 - 0.5.6 Fix for Tado web API change (getAccessToken)

 - 0.5.5 Possible fix for the humidity insight (thanks to ZperX)